 Once boiling, reduce the heat to very low and cook, covered, for 10-15 minutes or until all the water has absorbed and the rice is cooked.

-Meanwhile, chop roughly coconut cream and dissolve it in 300 ml boiled water.
+While fish is cooking, chop roughly coconut cream and dissolve it in 300 ml boiled water.
 Add to it 1/2 vegetable stock cube and stir well until all dissolved.

 This is your coconut stock.